jumaluwati/CC-Grafana-Splunk/README.md

 ### Set Up phpMyAdmin

 1. Open phpMyAdmin in your web browser by navigating to http://localhost:8080.
-2. Log in with the username root and the password cisco to manage your MySQL database.
+2. Log in with root/cisco as username and password, to manage your MySQL database.

 ### Initialize Grafana Data